ittia/api-examples-c/src/memory_storage/README.md

 The Memory-Disk Hybrid database example stores persistent and temporary data together in a hybrid ITTIA DB SQL database.
 Memory tables must be repopulated when the database is reopened, while disk tables are preserved.
 This example demonstrates:

  - Creating a hybrid storage with disk and memory tables.

+# memory_storage_embedded_server

+The Memory Storage Embedded Sever example shows how to start an in-memory database server in the background of an application.